 Clearly, it seems sad, and about a romantic partner.

-The irony is that despite her reputation (hilariously mocked in her song “Shake It Off”) Taylor has been in an exclusive relationship with Joe Alwyn since 2016.
+The irony is that despite her reputation (hilariously mocked in her song “Shake It Off”) Taylor was in an exclusive relationship with Joe Alwyn at the time (2016-2023).
 And Joe, under his pen name of William Bowery, helped write the song “coney island”.

 Coney Island (the place) is a boardwalk amusement park located on the beach in New York.